Amy Treadway. Watercolor

 “You should be your favorite artist.”

 I then moved my profession to southern California.
 Here I was able to spend time at the racetrack, following my favorite equine athletes who are the inspiration behind most of my work.
 It was in California that I also delved deep into the car culture that has resided here for generations.
 From this, I expanded to include other subjects such as planes, boats, motorcycles, and even pets.
-Cats are a particular favorite of mine, and my cat, Gamer, is routinely by my side in my studio.
+Cats are a particular favorite of mine, and my cat, Beskar, is routinely by my side in my studio.
 I allow my use of paint to create movement in my pet pieces to give them more color and excitement.
 It is a perfect way to capture the quirky personality of our furry family members.
 With cats in particular, I focus mostly on black cat subjects to help capture their beauty in an artistic way and increase their adoption rates by helping people see past the superstition.

 These familiar subjects dance across my paintings in an exhilarating fashion.
 New inspiration comes every day.
 My work is truly unique and the journey is just as much fun as the finished piece itself.